Unlocking the Power of JSON in Rust

 Getting Started with serde_json

-To begin, you’ll need to implement the Serialize and Deserialize traits on your types.
+To begin working with JSON data in Rust, you’ll need to implement the Seriale and Deserialize traits on your types.
 Fortunately, this process is simplified with derive macros.
 By enabling the “derive” feature flag for serde in your dependencies, you can use derive macros to make your types serializable and deserializable into any data format with a crate that supports serde.

 Converting JSON Strings to Rust Types